jgmalcolm/jgmalcolm.github.io/cv.md

    police force a physician to take blood or urine from a non-consenting suspect?" *In preparation*

-1. Malcolm, Malcolm.
-"Retroperitoneal heterotopic ossification following anterior lumbar interbody fusion with bone morphogenic protein." *In preparation*
+1. Usmani, Pujari, Malcolm, Ahmad, Singh, Bullock, Dietrich.
+"Hyperbaric Oxygen Therapy in Spinal Cord Injury: A Review." *In preparation*

 1. Li, Malcolm, Rindler, Baum, Kurpad, Ahmad.
 "The Role of Diffusion Tensor Imaging In Spinal Pathology: A Review".  *In preparation*

-1. Usmani, Malcolm, Ahmad, Singh, Bullock, Dietrich.
-"Hyperbaric Oxygen Therapy in Spinal Cord Injury: A Review." *In preparation*
+1. Malcolm, Malcolm.
+"Retroperitoneal heterotopic ossification following anterior lumbar interbody fusion with bone morphogenic protein." *In preparation*

 {% endcomment %}